Ermuthu/Thesis-Project/README.md

 I am a big fan of react, and was initially planning on using plain react for my frontend, but after spending so much time using react and hearing about redux with react I was eager to do research on my own after this class ended.
 However, I decided this would be the perfect opportunity to do that.
 So I did some research on react-redux, and while doing so I decided I would also teach myself how to use Mongo for my database.
 On top of all of that, this is my first time implementing an OAuth API.

 I went through some huge learning curves with all of these new technologies.
 Redux is awesome, however it can be quite confusing at first.
 Especially using APIs with OAuth, and Spotify's specifically which requires users access tokens on every call.
 I tried out a few new NPM packages and cool ES6 tricks I came across during my research.

+##### users can now search with youtube and spotify, and I made the playlist flow more functional.
+Users can now click on a playlist after it renders and they are then given items from that playlist.
+I am currently working on the next steps to get songs and artists etc from those playlists, and then the same with genres.

 ### Installation instructions for any dependencies